 Common Injuries in Trucking Accidents

 Car crashes typically result in broken bones, cuts and scrapes, burns, head and neck trauma, and lower back pain.
 With a trucking accident, these injuries are also likely, but are usually much more severe.
 When a semi-truck collides with a car, the chances of being ejected from the vehicle are great given the force of the impact.
 It is also possible to be crushed under the truck in a rollover situation.
 Any resulting injuries can be permanent, requiring the victim to make a lifetime of adjustments.
 There is also a high probability that a victim of a trucking accident will require multiple, extensive surgeries and ongoing care or therapy.
 The costs of these medical needs is high, and should be paid by the trucking company, driver, or other party responsible for the accident.

 What to do after a Trucking Accident

 Establishing liability is the first step needed to hold a trucking company responsible for an accident.
 The trucking industry is regulated by both state and federal laws, many of which concern the number of hours a trucker may drive in a row, and certain safety and maintenance protocols that must be followed in order to ensure the rig is fit for operation.
 There are also limits on the weight of the load being carried and anytime these regulations are violated, the trucking company is at fault.
 Filing a suit takes a thorough investigation into the practices and procedures in place at the trucking company.
 A request for driver logs is also a great way to obtain the evidence needed to determine the cause of the accident.
-It is important that a victim of a trucking accident, or a loved one, contact an experienced personal injury legal team as soon as possible.
-The personal injury legal team in Charleston at Campbell & Smith, PLLC are always available, even after hours, in these situations.
-Contact us online.
+It is important that a victim of a trucking accident, or a loved one, contact an experienced injury legal team as soon as possible.
+The injury legal team in Charleston at Campbell & Smith, PLLC are always available, even after hours, in these situations.
+Contact our lawyers online.